 Card payment machines accept a variety of payment methods.
 In the UK, the Chip and PIN method is the most common, as it’s the most secure.
 A customer inserts their card into a machine and enters a unique personal identification number, or PIN.
 This system is EMV (Eurocard, Mastercard, and Visa) compliant, meaning it meets a standard of security that was enacted in 2015 and has since been widely adopted.

 Tap to pay contactless payments are EMV compliant too; they’ve been around for more than a decade, but are still increasing in popularity in the US and other regions.
 They use NFC (near field communication) transmitters to initiate a transaction.
-Customers tap their credit or debit cards, or mobile phones (for Apple Pay and Google Pay) against the terminal and wait for the process to finish.
+Customers tap their credit or debit cards, or mobile phones (for Apple Pay and Google Pay) against the against the point of sale terminal and wait for the process to finish and wait for the process to finish.

 An older method still used in some places is the magnetic stripe payment.
 The cardholder’s data is stored on a magnetic stripe, rather than in an embedded computer chip.
 The cardholder signs a receipt as proof of ownership.